 PARTICULAR OBLIGATIONS

-11.0 The Consumer shall provide all necessary equipment and facilities required by the applicable Rate Schedules, and all privileges, easements, licenses or other rights to enable the Seller to make delivery of the power and energy hereunder.
-The Consumer shall provide and install the 115 kV station equipment as per Plains’ specifications.
-The Consumer shall provide and install the power quality monitor, remote terminate unit (RTU) and all meters, any additional measuring equipment and other devices necessary to measure and deliver the amounts of such power and energy.
-The Consumer shall provide the Seller or Plains with all applicable drawings, in paper form and electronic files, for these installations.
-All communications equipment shall be provided, installed, operated, maintained and owned by Plains.
-All equipment furnished by Consumer, Seller or Plains in this Section 11.0 shall become the property of Plains.

-11.1 The Consumer shall furnish at least thirty (30) days prior to the Date of Initial Service, and shall maintain at all times during the Term and thereafter until all amounts due the Seller are paid, a security deposit in an amount no less than an amount which equals the two times the greater of either (a) the Minimum Monthly Bill designated under Section 5.3 or (b) an amount derived for a billing period by application of the currently applicable rates under Article V to putative purchases in a quantity as if the purchases equaled the output of the transformer’s maximum capacity assuming a ninety percent (90%) load factor and a 730 hour month, plus taxes and fees pursuant to Section 5.6.
-The form of the security deposit will consist of one or more unconditional and irrevocable letters of credit issued in favor of the Seller by a financial institution whose letters of credit have a rating of at least “A” from either Moody’s Investors Service or Standard & Poors Corporation, in a form acceptable to Seller.
-The security deposit shall provide for payment to the Seller from the security deposit of amounts owed, including but not limited to any interest on delinquent payments, in event of a default by the Consumer to pay such amounts to the Seller in accordance with the terms and conditions of this Agreement.
-The Parties may agree in writing to one or more substitute, supplemental or alternative forms of the security deposit, such as corporate guarantee or advance deposits.

-11.2 The Consumer agrees to install and maintain in a thoroughly safe and efficient manner, and in accordance with good electrical practice and all applicable regulations, all of itslines, wiring, apparatus, machinery and appliances connected to Seller’s or Plains’ facilities.
+12.1 The Consumer agrees to install and maintain in a thoroughly safe and efficient manner, and in accordance with good electrical practice and all applicable regulations, all of its apparatus, machinery and appliances connected to Seller’s or Plains’ facilities.
 If at any time any part of Consumer’s lines, wiring, apparatus, machinery or appliances shall be in a condition which interferes with the Seller’s proper service to Consumer, or its other consumers, the Seller shall have the right in addition to any other right of discontinuance hereunder, to discontinue service to Consumer, until such interfering parts shall be put back in safe condition, or shall have been replaced or disconnected.
-The Seller shall give Consumer reasonable written notice of its intention to discontinue service to Consumer on account of any such claimed interference and where practical suitable time for repair or replacement of such interfering part.
+The Seller shall give Consumer thirty (30) days prior written notice before its discontinuance of service to Consumer on account of any such claimed interference and where practical, suitable time for repair or replacement of such interfering part.
 Suspension shall not relieve the Consumer of its other obligations hereunder.
 Seller does not assume the duty of inspecting Consumer’s lines, wiring, apparatus, machinery or appliances, or any part thereof, and shall not be responsible to consumer therefor.
+The Seller agrees to install and maintain in a thoroughly safe and efficient manner, and in accordance with good electrical practice and all applicable regulations, all of its lines, wiring, apparatus, machinery and appliances connected to Consumer's facilities.